Peter Guy Wolynes: Career and research

-Wolynes is worldwide known in the field of biophysics by his Energy Landscapes Theory and the Principle of Minimal Frustration.
+Wolynes is known worldwide in the field of biophysics for his Energy Landscapes Theory and the Principle of Minimal Frustration.
 This theory, that was published in 1987 together with Joseph Bryngelson, states that naturally evolved proteins have optimised their folding energy landscapes and that nature has chosen amino acid sequences so that the folded state of the protein is sufficiently stable.
 In addition, the acquisition of the folded state had to become a sufficiently fast process.
 Even though nature has reduced the level of frustration in proteins, some degree of it remains up to now as can be observed in the presence of local minima in the energy landscape of proteins.

 Awards

 He is a member of the National Academy of Sciences and the German Academy of Sciences Leopoldina.
 He is a Fellow of the American Physical Society, the Biophysical Society, the American Philosophical Society, the American Academy of Arts and Sciences, and Foreign Member of the Royal Society.
 In 2012, he received the ACS Award in Theoretical Chemistry.